 This chart shows you that even as brightness increases significantly, the power consumption by light-emitting diodes is tiny.
 On the other hand, incandescent bulbs are sucking up disproportionate amounts of power to keep up with large amounts of brightness.

-LED Brightness chart
+Brightness chart

 Minimum output in Lumens | Electrical power consumption in watts Incandescent | Electrical power consumption in watts LED |